William Contreras Preview, Player Props: Brewers vs. Cubs

 Cubs Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Cubs pitching staff ranks 18th in MLB.

-- The Cubs' 4.14 team ERA ranks 14th among all league pitching staffs.
+- The Cubs have a 4.16 team ERA that ranks 15th among all MLB pitching staffs.

-- Cubs pitchers combine to surrender 176 home runs (1.1 per game), the fifth-fewest in the league.
+- Cubs pitchers combine to surrender the sixth-fewest home runs in baseball (178 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.